Majramos/awesome/TOPICS.md

 *   [dar5hak/generator-awesome-list](https://github.com/dar5hak/generator-awesome-list) - :sunglasses: Yeoman generator for GitHub awesome lists

 ## blog

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.

+## confluence-alternative

+*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.